 6.1.
 Request for Delivery of Goods by the User

-The User enters into the Application the Collection Address, the Sender from whom the Independent Courier must collect the Goods, the Delivery Address and the Recipient to which the Independent Courier must deliver the Goods, together with, as a minimum, a telephone number, which may be that of the User and/or the Sender and/or the Recipient, and lastly the Method of Transport he desires.
+The User enters into the Application the Collection Address, the Sender from whom the Independent Courier must collect the Goods, the Delivery Address and the Recipient to which the Independent Courier must deliver the Goods, together with, as a minimum, a telephone number, which may be that of the User and/or the Sender and/or the Recipient, and lastly the Package Size which relates to the Goods or the Method of Transport (as appropriate).

 The User acknowledges and agrees that this is essential information for the Delivery of Goods on the basis of which the Independent Courier is bound.

-The User represents and warrants to the Company and the Independent Courier that he/it shall:
+The User represents and warrants to the Company and the Independent Courier that it shall:

-- request the Delivery of Goods to a named individual, on the understanding that the Delivery of Goods can only be confirmed by the Recipient’s signature;
+- request the Delivery of Goods to a named individual;

 - have the prior permission of the Sender and the Recipient to communicate to the Company and the Independent Courier the information entered concerning them, which may be surname, forename, postal address and telephone number, to enable the Delivery of Goods;

-- specify the details, obvious or otherwise, of the Goods when they may have repercussions on the progress of the delivery by the Independent Courier, in particular if they may affect the Method of Transport;
+- specify the details, obvious or otherwise, of the Goods when they may have repercussions on the progress of the delivery by the Independent Courier, in particular if they do not correspond to the Package Size selected by the User or they may affect the Method of Transport;

 - not request Delivery of Goods to a Recipient who is inaccessible or which would require unreasonable efforts by the Independent Courier, such as Recipients who may be incarcerated or whose address is inaccessible by land and/or not close to a marked road;